oqolarte/oblong/content/project/imbentori.md

 somehow cannot.
 Makes me wonder: Why bother re-tracking what is or are not anymore?

+### Entry # 111
+Date: Fri, 23 May 2014

+the crisp in one's face becomes crinkled upon agreeing with the internal faction of the self to set out on a trek away from the living standardized by the norms of the environs. only a philosophy founded on empirical accounts could have supported this belief.

+"it might work," one would say. (*what might work?* the crowd would ask. this time, however, one no longer pays attention to the whims of many.) and to believe it to be the road to recovery is one thing; it is another for it to actually work. if and when asked, one would openly admit that without professional assistance, the outcomes are blurry at best. if done right, it could act as a placebo; otherwise, a paraplegia of sorts. it really depends, this figure now thinks, on the setting of the journey and, ultimately, the destination.

+### Entry # 112
+Date: Tue, 27 May 2014

+i took off, leaving a few sweetened nothings to those who saw me on my way out, but there were busy spirits upstairs so absorbed in other things that i did not mind saying goodbye to them. i thought it was cool, disappearing like that, but it isn't. it was me breaking my own fingers, thinking the spasms would go unnoticed; immature and unclean.

+the 'spirits', via text, told me, "we didn't know you already left. say goodbye next time, will you? haha. take care."

+the message was so
+striking i cannot help but feel sorry for myself. again, my actions have let down the important people in my life.

+small regrets do add up to form an indelible one. futureSelf, if you're reading this, don't do it again.

+### Entry # 113
+Date: Wed, 28 May 2014

+the point of buying movie tickets is to have the best place in the theater, and in my opinion, that would be four to six rows from the first. apparently, many still prefer to watch from the balcony, the point of which i don't understand. isn't it the same as watching at home on a 42" tv? if i were to spend my money on cinema, i'd make the most out of it by placing myself where the magic happens.

+however, i didn't want to argue with the couple who dragged me to go and watch the latest installment about mutants. after all, my ticket came from their money;
+and any intolerable situation that comes with good freebies i can purge later over the net. call it whining or complaining, whatever poisons your heart.

+### Entry # 114
+Date: Thu, 29 May 2014

+due to much contemplation, one eventually becomes wrought to the point where the skin hugs tightly the flesh. it grips around the neck and fatally damages the trachea. before submitting to the void, one expends the last calorie on one final thought: this is just a drill, and the sooner i comply, the better.

 ### One-Liners
 Tweet-like witticisms back in the day.